njues/halfwaytree/install-instructions.md

 ===========

 Assumptions:<br>
-1. you have connection to the internet
+1. you have connection to the internet<br>
 2. You don't have Halfwaytree downloaded yet
 <br><br>